eralpship/web-dev-workshop/docs/error-handling-caching.md

 }
 ```

-There is several things happening here;
+There are several things happening here;

-- we removed api calls and wrapped them with `useQuery` from `react-query`
+- removed API calls and wrapped them with `useQuery` from `react-query`
 - gave them caching keys `["search-city", city]` and `["weather-conditions", cityKey]` so that calls with particular parameters get cached for 5 minutes (by default)
 - automatic retry, when query's fail for some reason `useQuery` will retry them.
-- removed loading state and reimplemented using loading states of queries
+- removed the previous loading state functionality and reimplemented using loading states of queries
-- we gathered and returned the errors from query's
+- gathered and returned the errors from query's
-- we enable weather conditions query conditionally with `enabled: Boolean(cityKey)`.
-Because we don't want it to trigger for no reason when we don't have a valid `cityKey`
+- enabled weather conditions query conditionally with `enabled: Boolean(cityKey)`, because we don't want it to trigger for no reason when we don't have a valid `cityKey`
-- removed `useEffect` hook we used just to load data automatically. `useQuery` will fetch the queries automatically by default.
+- removed `useEffect` hook we used to load data automatically, instead `useQuery` will fetch the queries automatically by default.

-Then let's implement our new `error` property that we returned into `CityWeatherContainer` component
+Let's then implement our new `error` property that we returned into the `CityWeatherContainer` component.

 Start by making a error display component.
-Create `src/components/WeatherForecastError.tsx`
+Create a new file `src/components/WeatherForecastError.tsx`

 **src/components/WeatherForecastError.tsx**